rltyty/BBS24x7/README.md

 ## 5. Cron and watchdog

-Put the tmux launch script in cron table, and schedule it to run at every 2 hours for example.
-Every time when the script starts, it will examine if the BBS session exists and all login connections are alive.
+Put the tmux launch script in cron table, and schedule it to run periodically like every 2 hours.
+Every time when the script starts, it will examine whether the BBS session exists and all login connections are alive.
 If not, it will kill the broken Tmux session and create a new one.

 # Requirements

-- SSH client
+- SSH/Telnet client
 - Tcl/Expect
 - Luit (2.0+)
 - Tmux

 NOTE:
+`Luit` is used to translate character set and solve the "garbled text" problem when visit east asian BBS.
 On Debian 11, the default luit(1.1.1) installed as a part of x11-utils is too old, may cause unexpected issues like segmentation fault.
 Build and install from luit 2.0 [source][1].

 [1]: <https://invisible-island.net/luit/> "Luit"
 [2]: <Resources/screenshot.1.png> "Multiple BBS logins in Tmux"